cosmos72/schemesh/doc/shell/builtins.md

 * with two or more arguments, `alias NAME EXPANSION ...` defines an alias `NAME` such that, when `NAME ARGS ...` executed, it is substituted with `EXPANSION ...
 ARGS ...`

+By design, defining an alias intentionally shadows any command or builtin with the same name.

+Exception: for sanity, any alias named "builtin" or "command" is ignored.

 Return success, or failure if `alias NAME` is executed and no such alias is defined.

 #### bg